 Coordination: Arizona State Historic Preservation Officer (SHPO) - A letter will be sent to the SHPO with our determination of eligibility and effect in accordance with 36 CFR 800.4(d).
 All supporting documentation required under 36 CFR 800.11(d) will be sent to the SHPO.
-This includes the draft EIS.
-The draft EIS will also be sent to the following for comment along with all identification, evaluation, and data recovery (i.e., mitigation) documentation:
+This includes the Final EIS.
+The Final EIS will also be sent to the following for comment along with all identification, evaluation, and data recovery (i.e., mitigation) documentation: